 A description of how funds budgeted for Actions/Services that were not implemented were used to support students, families, teachers, and staff.

-All of these actions were implemented.
+All of these actions were implemented with the associated funds.

 A description of the successes and challenges in implementing the actions/services to achieve the goal.